-[Knob name, read-only]
+[Read-only]

 If the Seq Lane was created by real-time recording, this shows the name of the parameter that was recorded.
-(See "Real-time recording for Seq Lanes A-D" on page 31.)
+(See "Real-time recording for Seq Lanes A-D" on page 29.)
 Otherwise, it shows None.
-This value is read-only, and cannot be edited.
 Note that the Seq Lane may be modulating other parameters as well, and that the modulation routing to the recorded knob may be changed or even deleted entirely.